ncsa/MayomicsVC/README.md

   |  |  | -aligned.bam
 ```

-* The example below shows how the entire directory tree and how the folders are created every time the cromwell excution engine executes a wdl program
+* The example below shows how the entire directory tree and how the folders are created every time the cromwell excution engine executes a wdl program.

 ```
   |